 For this, the useful thing isn't a system that learns patterns across a corpus of similar documents.
 It's something that quickly extracts the key provisions from this document, flags deviations from standard positions, and saves that analysis to the matter record alongside the research and time entries for the instruction.

 That's what Writford's document analysis feature does.
-It's not competing with Luminance's high-volume data room capability, it's solving the document review problem that comes up on a typical matter at a smaller firm, integrated into the broader practice workflow.
+It is not competing with Luminance's high-volume data room capability, it is solving the document review problem that comes up on a typical matter at a smaller firm, integrated into the broader practice workflow.

 The honest summary